Kazark/conway-game-of-life-with-angular-js/README.md

 Github.
 After downloading, you should be able to open the HTML file and see it work right in your browser with no special configuration.

+**Update**: I have now begun to use this project to teach myself how to set up a project with npm/Grunt/Jasmine/Angular.

 ![Sample Gameplay Screenshot](http://i.imgur.com/mZmMs8t.png)